Keats/kickstart/README.md

 ## TODO

 - generate tmp folder name from URL
-- keep questions in order of the template.toml file: https://github.com/alexcrichton/toml-rs/issues/232
 - better looking UI (colours, progress, etc)
 - potentially conditional questions? some questions could be asked only if a previous value has been set to true for example
 - cache remote repositories?
-- Add verbose name for choices?
 - make it usable as a library

 ## Open questions

 - Use JSON instead of TOML?
 TOML is not very good overall and more confusing than JSON

 ## Non-goals